EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.period_min_curve_length

 Periodicity search using minimum curve length Package: timeseries Description: Search for periodicity in a time series, using the minimum-curve-length method.
-The program calculates the
+The program calculates the curve length for each trail frequency, and return the curve